-Although FMC clients receive an average execution price on bunched trades, commissions/fees on bunched trades are individually assessed based on the commission/fee schedule agreed upon by the client and attached to the client's advisory agreement.
+Although FMC clients receive an average execution price on bunched trades, commissions/fees on bunched trades are individually assessed based on the commission/fee schedule.
 Consequently, FMC clients may pay disparate commissions for bunched trades.
-Further, transactions for Retirement Plan Accounts, which pay execution fees, may be aggregated with orders for Investment Accounts that are charged commissions/fees.

 Trading Errors

 While managing client accounts, trading errors occur from time to time.
 FMC has adopted a policy and procedures for trade errors.
 If FMC causes the trade error, the policy is designed to place an FMC client in the same position it would have been had there been no error.
 The procedures call for trade errors to be corrected as soon as reasonably practicable after discovery, using an error account.
 For instance, when a security is erroneously purchased for a client account, the error is to be corrected by transferring the security from the client's account to the error account.
 When a security is erroneously sold from a client's account, the transaction is to be resolved in the error account and the client is made whole.